-- (a) IDP Community Participation could not be effective during the drafting period of the 2021/22 IDP (as from March 2021 due to Coronavirus Lockdown); - (b) Comments received at IDP Representative Forum Meeting meetings with Provincial Sector Departments and discussion on development with National Sector Departments Draft Budget Engagement facilitated by Treasury; - (c) Alignment of the IDP with the SDF as adopted by council in October 2012 and again during March 2019 (SDF to be reviewed because it is outdated); - (d) Alignment of the IDP with the LUMS (Approved in June 2020) - (e) Alignment of the IDP with the LED Strategy as adopted by council in February 2020 (LED Strategy was reviewed by Department of Economic Development);
+- (a) Comments received at IDP Representative Forum Meeting meetings with Provincial Sector Departments and discussion on development with National Sector Departments Draft Budget Engagement facilitated by Treasury; - (b) Alignment of the IDP with the SDF as adopted by council in October 2012 and again during March 2019 (SDF to be reviewed because it is outdated); - (c) Alignment of the IDP with the LUMS (Approved in June 2020) - (d) Alignment of the IDP with the LED Strategy as adopted by council in February 2020 (LED Strategy was reviewed by Department of Economic Development);

-- (f) Alignment of the IDP with the Provincial Growth and Development Strategy (PGDS) as well as with the National Planning documents like the new Growth Path Framework; - (g) Alignment with the Provincial Climate Change Mitigation Strategy; - (h) Alignment with the Rural Development Strategy and the ZFM ISRDP; - (i) Areas identified through self-assessment i.e. strengthening of public participation structures & Communication processes; - (j) The reviewing and updating of existing plans and programmes; i.e. Financial Plan - (k) The compilation and implementation of the Service Delivery Budget Implementation Plan (SDBIP) according to the MFMA; - (I) Updating of priority issues, objectives, strategies and projects as per IDP Community Participation meetings and Public Hearings; - (m) Alignment of the IDP with the "Back to Basics" Template; and - (n) Alignment of the IDP with the Simplified IDP framework.
+- (e) Alignment of the IDP with the Provincial Growth and Development Strategy (PGDS) as well as with the National Planning documents like the new Growth Path Framework; - (f) Alignment with the Provincial Climate Change Mitigation Strategy; - (g) Alignment with the Rural Development Strategy and the ZFM ISRDP; - (h) Areas identified through self-assessment i.e. strengthening of public participation structures & Communication processes; - (i) The reviewing and updating of existing plans and programmes; i.e. Financial Plan - (j) The compilation and implementation of the Service Delivery Budget Implementation Plan (SDBIP) according to the MFMA; - (k) Updating of priority issues, objectives, strategies and projects as per IDP Community Participation meetings and Public Hearings; - (I) Alignment of the IDP with the "Back to Basics" Template; and - (m) Alignment of the IDP with the Simplified IDP framework.